wellyshen/react-cool-starter/README.md

 Really cool starter boilerplate with the most popular technologies:

 - [Universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) rendering with async data fetching.
-- [React](https://facebook.github.io/react) as the view framework.
+- [React](https://facebook.github.io/react) as the view library.
 - [Redux](https://github.com/reactjs/redux) as the state management.
+- [Redux Toolkit](https://redux-toolkit.js.org) for efficient Redux development.
 - [React Router](https://reacttraining.com/react-router) as the router.
 - [Connected React Router](https://github.com/supasate/connected-react-router) to bind Redux with React Router.
-Refer to [doc](https://github.com/supasate/connected-react-router/blob/master/FAQ.md#frequently-asked-questions) to see how it works.
+Refer to [document](https://github.com/supasate/connected-react-router/blob/master/FAQ.md#frequently-asked-questions) to see how it works.
 - [Express](https://expressjs.com) server.
-- [Typescript](https://www.typescriptlang.org) as the static type checker for Javascript.
+- [TypeScript](https://www.typescriptlang.org) as the static type checker for JavaScript.
 - [Webpack](https://webpack.js.org) for app bundling.
 - [Babel](https://babeljs.io) for transpile ES6+ to ES5.
 - [React Hot Loader](https://github.com/gaearon/react-hot-loader) to tweak React components in real time.
 - [nodemon](https://nodemon.io) to monitor for any changes in your Node.js application and automatically restart the server.
 - [axios](https://github.com/axios/axios) as the Promise-based HTTP client for the browser and Node.js.
-- [redux-thunk](https://github.com/gaearon/redux-thunk) as the middleware to deal with asynchronous action.
 - [react-helmet](https://github.com/nfl/react-helmet) to manage title, meta, styles and scripts tags on both server and client.
-- [loadable-component](https://github.com/smooth-code/loadable-components) to lazy load component when needed in app.
+- [loadable-component](https://github.com/smooth-code/loadable-components) to lazy load a component when needed.
 Reduce your bundle size without stress.
 - [Webpack Dev Middleware](https://github.com/webpack/webpack-dev-middleware) serves the files emitted from webpack over the Express server.
 - [Webpack Hot Middleware](https://github.com/glenjamin/webpack-hot-middleware) allows you to add hot reloading into the Express server.
 - [css-modules-require-hook](https://github.com/css-modules/css-modules-require-hook) compiles CSS Modules in runtime for SSR.